 - Menu links to pages and additional resources to create site navigation

-From the Theme menu, you can specify colors for the header, global navigation bar, text, and background.
 Colors and fonts that you select are applied to the entire site layout and to any pages attached to the site.
 You can override theme colors for individual rows for more granular control of layout colors.
-Each row has settings that allow you to set text and background colors, as well as add an image as a background.
+Each row has settings that allow you to set text and background colors, and add an image as a background.
+Learn more about adding text and images.

 Note: